 By bus: Finally, who can forget about the distinct red London double-decker buses?
 Traveling on these is cheap and provides a great chance to catch some famous sights on the go.
 Similarly, the city has a Hop On Hop Off bus service that is easy to use and perfect for short term visitors that want to see the major sights.
 This would actually be a great way to see all the sights in London in two days!

-Make sure you wake up bright and early, because you’ll want just about every minute of these 48 hours to see everything on this itinerary!
+Wondering what to see in London in 2 days?
+Here’s your guide.
+Make sure you wake up bright and early, because you’ll want just about every minute of these 2 days to see everything on this 2 day London itinerary!
 It’s jam-packed with some of London’s best tourist hotspots!

 Tea with The Queen at Buckingham Palace

 Well, not really.
 But walking up the lengthy historical “Mall” which ends at her primary home, Buckingham Palace is a bucket list experience you must tick off.
 You’ll be walking the path of British royalty throughout history, and it’s also right in the center of London, so you may just stumble across it as I did without even realizing it’s so close!

 Be sure to catch the historic Changing of the Guard at Buckingham Palace on Monday, Wednesday, Friday and Sunday at 10:45 am sharp.

 Relax in Trafalgar Square

 The famous pigeons of Trafalgar Square may have been removed, but it’s still a fantastic spot to rest your weary feet, people watch and enjoy a coffee.
 Sit under the watchful eye of Lord Nelson who sits atop Nelson’s Column, beside the famous fountain lions and in front of the National Gallery.